-- Complete Entrance Loan Counseling online through their FSA account, sign an MPN, and attend all mandatory Financial Aid student meetings if receiving Federal Stafford Loans (Direct Student Subsidized and Unsubsidized Loans)
+- Click here to complete Entrance Loan Counseling online through their FSA account, click here to sign an MPN, and attend all mandatory Financial Aid student meetings if receiving Federal Stafford Loans (Direct Student Subsidized and Unsubsidized Loans)

-- Complete Exit Counseling through their FSA account and attend the mandatory Financial Aid exit meeting before leaving the program if awarded Federal Stafford Loans.
+- Click here to complete Exit Counseling through their FSA account and attend the mandatory Financial Aid exit meeting before leaving the program if awarded Federal Stafford Loans.

 - Maintain Satisfactory Academic Progress (2.0/4.0 GPA or higher & less than 40hrs of absence per term) in the program.

 - All students receiving aid from Federally-funded programs must: